Mankins wins position 2 seat on Cedarville School Board

-CEDARVILLE -- Voters came together to elect someone new to a five-year, unpaid term in the School Board's position 2 seat Tuesday.
+CEDARVILLE -- Voters elected Tracy Mankins to a five-year, unpaid term in the Cedarville School Board's Position 2 seat Tuesday.

-Tracy Mankins received 156 votes (about 82%) while Laura Willis received 34 votes (about 18%), according to final but unofficial results provided by Bill Coleman, chairman of the Crawford County Election Commission.
+Mankins received 156 votes to defeat Laura Willis, who received 34 votes, according to final but unofficial results provided by Bill Coleman, chairman of the Crawford County Election Commission.

-Rodney Dickens, who is also president of the School Board, currently occupies the position 2 seat, according to the Cedarville School District.
+Rodney Dickens, who is president of the School Board, currently occupies the Position 2 seat.

 "It means for me that I'll be happy to serve the community in the role of School Board," Mankins said.